hello!

 What meta-frameworks might we use to understand practices at the intersections of disciplines?
 Or: is it even possible to intersect disciplines, perhaps?
 Are they less so 'countries on a map', and more so different epistemologies constructed on different apparati altogether, the way that 'seeing' and 'hearing', constructed on top of eyes and ears, can coordinate towards crafting a shared reality, precisely because their sensory processes are often completely disconnected from each other?

-When someone is trapped by their own suffering, so much so that they do not recognize that they are trapped by their own suffering (and trapping themselves in their own ego-syntonic suffering), what can you do / how can we be with them? / what kind of presence can we offer?
+When someone appears trapped by their own suffering, so much so that they do not recognize that they are trapped by their own suffering (thus trapping themselves in their own ego-syntonic suffering), what can you do / how can we be with them? / what kind of presence can we offer?

 Nancy McWilliams, Psychoanalytic Diagnosis